yakupadakli/python-thenounproject/README.md

 # python-thenounproject

-A library that provides a Python interface to [the TheNounProject API](http://api.thenounproject.com/).
+A library that provides a Python interface to [TheNounProject API](http://api.thenounproject.com/).

 ## Installation